SchaefferGeorgiou/SchaefferGeorgiou/README.md

 - 👋 Hi, I’m @SchaefferGeorgiou
 - 👀 I’m interested in Games and Audio
-- 🌱 My language of choice is C++ with, and I mostly develop using UnrealEngine
+- 🌱 My language of choice is C++ and I enjoy developing in UnrealEngine and OpenGL
 - 📫 How to reach me: schaeffergeorgiou@gmail.com

 <!---